Tuesday, February 28, 2017

 But the numerous sacrifice victims strewn almost haphazardly on the stone floors infuse an element of the macabre that stands in stark contrast to the natural splendor.
 This place is powerful.
 The tremendous beauty.
 The horrific death.
 Having just climbed and swam nearly a mile in the darkness to get back here, I can't imagine being dragged along the same route unwillingly, knowing what fate awaited at the end.

 What did await the sacrifice victims?
 What was the preferred method of execution?
-Blunt force trauma to the back of the head for most of them, our guides explains.
+Blunt force trauma to the back of the head for most of them, our guide explains.
 But the others had an even more gruesome death: a hole sliced just below the ribcage and their heart ripped violently from their chest.

 Lunch churns in my stomach.